microsoft/service-fabric-observer/XmlDiffPatchSF/README.md

 # XmlDiffPatchSF

-***There are bugs with this tool.
-They are being worked on.
-Please use at your own risk in the meantime.***
+***There are undoubtedly bugs in this tool.
+Please use at your own risk and always double check the patched file.***

 Simple command line utility that will diff/patch one version of a Service Fabric configuration file (ApplicationManifest.xml or Settings.xml) into another, later version, preserving setting values of the earlier version.